Healthy Life Trainer

 • You can substitute the syrup with a sprinkle of powdered sugar or cinnamon sugar.

-• Substitute regular milk with lactose-free milk if you like.
+• Substitute regular milk with dairy-free milk if you like.

 Serving Suggestions

 This dish is a simple and light dessert.
-You can serve this delicious dessert with icing sugar, cinnamon, vanilla ice cream or chocolate sauce.
+I like to serve this delicious dessert with vanilla ice cream.
 You can also serve this delicious dessert with a drink of your choice.
 Here are a few suggestions:

 • Sahlab (mediterranean milk pudding)